Overview

 - Jiguchon School, a school for immigrant children (3-4 weeks)

-Activities: work with elementary and middle school students; support classes in English; create and engage in extracurricular activities.
-Dates: May 30-June 24 (subject to change).
-In Jiguchon School, students will spend approximately 3-4 hours for class preparation and four classroom contact hours each day, contributing to the school’s teaching and extracurricular activities – sports, language and arts, computer skills, and so on – conducted in English. - Center for North and South Korean Culture and Education, a center dedicated to supporting North Korean refugee communities in South Korea (3-4 weeks)
+Activities: designing and running an English immersion program for elementary school children; after-school tutoring of middle school students.
+Dates: June 11-July 10 (subject to change).
+In Jiguchon School, students will spend approximately 3-4 hours for class preparation and 4-5 classroom contact hours each day, contributing to the school’s teaching and extracurricular activities – sports, language and arts, computer skills, and so on – conducted in English. - Haneulkkum School and Banseok School (3-4 weeks)

 Program Requirements

-Personal qualities: Enthusiasm, empathy, and open-mindedness toward understanding new communities, cultural and social inequalities and differences.
+Personal qualities: Enthusiasm, empathy, and open-mindedness toward understanding new communities and cultural and social inequalities and differences.

 Logistics